Alternative titles for this job

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Business analysts may do some or all of the following:

-- consult with management, staff and customers on how work is done in an organisation
+- consult with an organisation's management, staff and customers on their needs, goals and requirements

-- oversee the system's development, including design, choice of computers (hardware) and computer programs (software).
+- oversee new developments, including design and choice of computers and computer programs.

 Skills and knowledge

 - computer hardware and software, and methods of programming

 - methods of analysing needs, costs and benefits

 - the business they are working in and the staff's work methods.